Opposition/Cancellation/Concurrent Use No.____________________

 5) Disclosure to Independent Experts or Consultants.

 The party or its attorney receiving the notice shall have ten (10) business days to object to disclosure to the expert or independent consultant.
-If objection is made, then the parties must negotiate the issue before raising the issue before the Board.
+If objection is made, then the parties must negotiate the issue in good faith before raising the issue before the Board.
 If the parties are unable to settle their dispute, then it shall be the obligation of the party or attorney proposing disclosure to bring the matter before the Board with an explanation of the need for disclosure and a report on the efforts the parties have made to settle their dispute.
 The party objecting to disclosure will be expected to respond with its arguments against disclosure or its objections will be deemed waived.

 6) Responses to Written Discovery.